Sunday, February 19, 2017

 Hazel-Atlas Glass Co. vs. Harford Glass Co.

 The Unemployment Commission on January 31, 2017, affirmed the decision of the Office of Administrative Hearings, which had affirmed the decision of the Bureau of Labor...or whatever.
 They're all birds of a feather, and they flock together.
-By now I know the chances of getting justice if you are just an average Joe are pretty slim, I've asked for a reconsideration anyway.
+By now I know the chances of getting justice if you are just an average Joe or Joann are pretty slim.
+I've asked for a reconsideration regardless.